 - Limbs: Multi-laminate limbs

 - Rating: 3.7 / 5.0

 Bear Archery is a maker that’s been around for a very long-time crafting bows in the US.
 Originally based in Michigan, they moved their facility to Florida in the 70’s.

 This 40 – 45-pound draw weight bow is 60” long and appropriate for users with about a 22” draw length.
-It’s another takedown recurve bow suggest for archers ages 14 and up.
+It’s another great recurve bow and suggested for archers ages 14 and up.

 You’ll be impressed with the price as they’ve managed to keep the overall cost down quite low.
 While it is a right hand only model (drawing with the right hand, holding the bow with the left) there are plenty of models available for you lefties.

 This is a good choice for beginners, kids, or those without the ability to pull heavier draw weight bows.
-The Sonoma is probably the best recurve bow for target shooting.
+The Sonoma is probably the best recurve bow for target practice.

-We’re making a big leap in quality and price for the last bow on our list.
+We’re making a big leap in quality and price with the Martin Freedom bow.
 This is a single piece traditional recurve (not take down).
 It’s a wood laminate glass backed bow with tons of power and snap.